 Energy use in Hackney's buildings is responsible for 21% of the borough's total emissions.
 This includes the electricity powering lights and appliances and the heat warming water and spaces.
 This theme looks at how to reduce these emissions, including improving the thermal performance of buildings to reduce the amount of energy required to heat and cool them, and using and generating renewable energy.
 The theme also looks at the additional emissions from materials used to create buildings, promoting building retention and retrofit over demolition where appropriate.
-Taking action on all emissions from buildings will greatly improve the quality of life in Hackney, reduce fuel poverty and keep our homes well-maintained and running at a comfortable temperature.
+Taking action on all emissions from buildings will greatly improve the quality of life in Hackney, help to reduce fuel poverty and keep our homes well-maintained and running at a comfortable temperature.

 For existing buildings, energy consumption can be reduced through retrofits, such as adding insulation to roofs and walls, installing double glazing on windows and replacing existing power sources with renewable sources.
+Where possible, this must be balanced with minimising disruption to residents, through prioritising external retrofit measures for example.
 Installing electrical heating sources such as heat pumps, connecting to low carbon district heat networks and installing solar panels with battery storage are options to provide new sources of renewable power.
-These changes can lower energy bills as well as emissions, but must be supported by central government to ensure they remain viable and beneficial for operators and end users.
+These changes can lower energy bills as well as emissions, but must be supported by central government to ensure they remain viable and beneficial for operators and end users.26

 Reducing emissions from buildings also means considering the materials and processes they are made from.
-Caring for existing buildings better, by maintaining and refurbishing them, increases their lifespan.
+In addition to delivering buildings that are finished to a high quality we will promote better maintenance and support refurbishment, thereby increasing the lifespan of the existing building stock.
 This can reduce the need for demolition and new buildings, which emit significant emissions as a result of all the materials they require.
 Where new buildings are needed, optimising material use, reusing building materials and selecting low carbon and recycled products reduces their impact, as well as making them very efficient.

 By taking such action Hackney can lead by example.
 Homerton University Hospital NHS Foundation Trust achieved the Planet Mark in recognition of its efforts to reduce greenhouse gas emissions and report its progress.
 It is the first hospital in the country to achieve this, and has maintained its certification since 2017.
-The hospital successfully cut its greenhouse gas emissions by 9.2%.
+The hospital successfully cut its greenhouse gas emissions by 9.2%.27